Altinn/altinn-studio/README.md

 dotnet run
 ```

-Which will build the Designer .net backend and the designer react ap, but not listen to changes to the react app.
+Which will build the Designer .net backend and the designer react app, but not listen to changes to the react app.
 **Runtime**

 Stop the container running Runtime.